Introduction

 Hireup upholds the right of all children to feel safe and protected and actively listens to and empowers children who come into contact with us.

 We are committed to promoting cultural safety for Aboriginal and Torres Strait Islander children and cultural safety for children from culturally and/or linguistically diverse backgrounds.
+We do not tolerate harassment, bullying or discrimination.

 Scope